 Reducing methane emissions is a priority for our industry to address the risks of climate change.
-Thanks to innovation and industry actions, U.S. methane emissions rates in the largest producing regions have declined 70 percent in the past decade, even as America produces more affordable, reliable and cleaner natural gas.
+Thanks to innovation and industry actions, average methane emissions intensity declined by nearly 66 percent across all seven major onshore producing regions from 2011 to 2021, even as America produced more affordable, reliable and cleaner natural gas.

 The natural gas and oil industry is working to further reduce emissions and keep methane in the pipe throughout its operations.
 Through individual company actions and collective, industry-led initiatives like The Environmental Partnership, our industry is working to better understand, detect, and mitigate emissions by developing new technologies and practices.
 API supports cost-effective, direct regulation that achieves methane emissions reductions from new and existing sources.